koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/doc/README.md

 ## Requirements

 - 2 Modi:
-  - Micro Step (Subsumtion, Schnittregel),
+  - Micro Step (subsumption, cut-elimination theorem),
-  - Macro Step (Ohne Mirco Steps, Positive Var prefered)
+  - Macro Step (w/o mirco steps, positive var prefered)
-- GitHub (With Documentation in LaTeX)
+- GitHub (with documentation in LaTeX)
 - Show chapters as soon as they are finished for corrections and suggestions
 - Deadline is right before the bachelorthesis
 - Readme file for every directory